Curriculum Overview

 • Subject leaders have clear roles and responsibilities to carry out their role in curriculum adaption and delivery.

-• It has raised aspiration and improved pupils’ confidence.
+• Our curriculum has raised aspirations and improved pupils’ confidence.

-• It develops curious pupils who will continue to strive forward with a thirst for knowledge.
+• Our curriculum develops curious pupils who will continue to strive forward with a thirst for knowledge.

-• It has developed positive attitudes to learning.
+• Our curriculum has developed positive attitudes to learning.

 • Pupils are highly motivated to succeed, and they display learning collaboratively in a respectful way.